HealthCache/health-cache-java-backend/README.md

 # HealthCache

-A healthcare insurance application for employees and/or patients to access information and carry out business related procedures.
+A healthcare insurance application for employees/patients to access information and carry out business related procedures.

 ## Technologies Used